The Saint-Agnès chapel in the Estrie region, overlooked by mountains with autumnal colours. A popular location for marriages and business activities.

 • One urban centre (Sherbrooke CMA) containing a strong potential for innovation and innovative SME start-ups; five key sectors: life sciences, clean technology, micro/nanotechnology, ICT and advanced manufacturing.

-• Three central RCMs (Haute-Yamaska, Brome-Missisquoi and Memphrémagog), industrialized but with more traditional sectors (rubber, plastics, metal, marble, agri-food), with the exception of microelectronics concentrated in Bromont; a main tourism hub of the Eastern Townships.
+• Four central RCMs (Haute-Yamaska, Brome-Missisquoi, Memphrémagog and Haut-Richelieu), industrialized but with more traditional sectors (rubber, plastics, metal, marble, agri-food, defence), with the exception of microelectronics concentrated in Bromont; a main tourism hub of the Eastern Townships.

-• Five outlying RCMs (Coaticook, Haut-Saint-François, Val-Saint-François, Les Sources and Le Granit) relying on the forestry, agri-food, mining and tourism industries, and the less developed and more traditional manufacturing industry.
+• Six outlying RCMs (Coaticook, Haut-Saint-François, Val-Saint-François, Les Sources, Le Granit and Rouville) relying on the forestry, agri-food, mining and tourism industries, and the less developed and more traditional manufacturing industry.
 However, the presence of BRP and an intermodal terminal creates higher SME potential in the RCM of Val-Saint-François.

 Assets